 Instead, take a jog around your neighborhood as a simple way of improving your overall health with a minimal investment in time and money.
-The speed at which you should jog depends on your fitness level and preference, but sticking to a standard speed is advisable.
+Your average jogging speed depends on your fitness level and preference, but sticking to a standard speed is advisable.

-Keep It Between 5 and 6
+Between 5 and 6 MPH

 Many people can walk briskly up to 4.5 mph without having to break into a jog to maintain the pace.
-Once your speed eclipses 6 mph, according to running coach Mike Antoniades, as quoted in a BBC Sport article, your workout technically shifts from a jog to a run.
+Once your speed eclipses 6 mph, according to ACE Fitness, your workout technically shifts from a jog to a run.
 As such, a very small window for jogging exists.

 Walk This Way

 Some people prefer using jogging mechanics, but travel at a slower pace than 5 mph.
-Although it's possible to jog at a very slow speed, Antoniades suggests you're better off using a walking rhythm.
+Although it's possible to jog at a very slow speed, you're better off using a walking rhythm.
 When you begin to jog, your lower-body joints receive increased impact from your stride.